emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 [eqt]: html_files/arrow-equivalent_to.png "association"
 [rel]: html_files/arrow-relation.png "aggregation"

+All relationships have a direction.
+In the graphical visualisations, the relationships are represented with an arrow pointing from the subject to the object.
 In order to reduce clutter and limit the size of the graphs, the relations are abbreviated according to the following table:

 Relation                        Abbreviation
 --------                        ------------